GoogleChrome/web.dev/src/site/content/en/blog/how-to-use-local-https/index.md

 - You would need to be 100% sure that `mysite.example` always resolves to a local address, otherwise you could leak production credentials.
 - You won't be able to debug across browsers with this trick 🙀.

-_With many thanks for contributions and feedback to all reviewers—especially Ryan Sleevi, Filippo Valsorda, Milica Mihajlija and Rowan Merewood. 🙌_
+_With many thanks for contributions and feedback to all reviewers and contributors—especially Ryan Sleevi, Filippo Valsorda, Milica Mihajlija, Rowan Merewood and Jake Archibald. 🙌_

 _Hero image background by [@anandu](https://unsplash.com/@anandu) on [Unsplash](https://unsplash.com/photos/pbxwxwfI0B4), edited._